gim-am/rqa-validator/README.md

 TODO: Can probably merge the two uuid fields into one.

-Each of the columns within a sheet has:
+Each of the columns listed within a sheet above has:
 - a standard name
 - a list of possible alternate names